(Disclosure: Some of the links below may be affiliate links)

 I compare Selma vs True Wealth on different factors.
 We will check their fees, their investment minimums, and their investing strategies.

-Selma Finance started offering in 2016.
-In 2021, they now have several thousand clients are managing several tens of millions of CHF in customer assets.
+Selma Finance started offering its services in 2016.
+In 2021, they now have several thousand clients and manage tens of millions of CHF in customer assets.
 While they have been growing very quickly, they are not disclosing their numbers.

 Interestingly, they also offer access to a third pillar, Selma 3a.
 The good thing is that both are managed from the same platform, making it easy to have an overview of your assets.